 Eating locally is a cultural experience but it also means that the food tends to be fresher and reasonably priced since restaurants don’t have to pass the cost of importing 90% of what’s on the menu onto the customer.

 Use reusable grocery bags, a shopping trolley, etc.

 When I was still living in the USA, there was always the option of getting paper or plastic grocery bags at the register.
 In a single trip, you could accumulate five or more bags that would find their home in the trash.
 Some grocery stores even started offering a small discount of 5 or 10 cents for shoppers who brought their own reusable bags as an incentive.

 In most grocery stores in France, you need to bring your own bags or you’ll have to pay to buy some.
 So bring reusable bags or wheel a shopping trolley to the grocery store if you don’t want to be caught by surprise.
 Either option is better than going home with bags you’ll end up trashing after just one or two uses.

-Have you made any shifts toward sustainable living?
+Have you made any shifts toward sustainable living after moving to France?